pytroll/pytroll-watchers/docs/source/index.rst

    Pytroll-watchers tries to prevent publishing of sensitive information such as passwords and secret keys, and will raise an error in most cases when this is done.
 However, always double-check your pytroll-watchers configuration so that secrets are not passed to the library to start with.
+   Solutions include ssh-agent for ssh-based filesystems, storing credentials in .aws config files for s3 filesystems.
+   For http-based filesystems implemented in pytroll-watchers, the username and password are used to generate a token prior to publishing, and will thus not be published.

 path
 ----